-Foreign Bodies in Ear and Nose
+Foreign Bodies in the Ear, Nose, and Throat

-What objects are commonly found?
+What objects are most commonly found?

 Should parents try to remove the object themselves?